 It is set in rural countryside yet only one hour from central London and 45 minutes from Heathrow and Luton Airports, and is an ideal place for a few days` relaxation.
 The hotel also lends itself to short breaks, or as a base for exploring Oxford, the Cotswolds, and the Chilterns, an Area of Outstanding Natural Beauty.
 An overnight stay at Hartwell is a good way to overcome jetlag on arrival in Britain, or as a memorable place to stay before leaving the UK.
 The hotel is a popular venue for top level conference and events as well as Spa relaxation.

 The large and historic public rooms provide great comfort for relaxing with friends, taking traditional afternoon tea or before enjoying the imaginative cooking of our Head Chef in our dining rooms.

 There are 48 bedrooms and suites located in the Main House and Hartwell Court with several elegant and spacious reception rooms that have outstanding decorative ceilings and panelling, antique furniture and fine paintings.
 The parkland are ideal to walk with a ruined church, bridge, lake, statues and follies to explore.

 Hartwell is the perfect place for a wedding, whether a small ceremony, wedding breakfast or marquee in the grounds it will be a day to remember.

-Hartwell`s Health Spa is housed in a splendid building modelled on an orangery and contains a generous-sized swimming pool, spa bath, steam room, saunas and a well equipped gymnasium.
+The Hartwell Spa is housed in a splendid building modelled on an orangery and contains a generous-sized swimming pool, spa bath, steam room, saunas and a well equipped gymnasium.

-Hartwell House are members of Relais & Chateaux and Pride of Britain, has Four Red Stars Award Winning from the AA and has been part of the National Trust since September 2008.
+Hartwell House are members of Relais & Chateaux and Pride of Britain, has four Red Stars Award Winning from the AA and has been part of the National Trust since September 2008.